RyanJulyan/Flask-BDA/README.md

         * `Insert`
         * `Update`
         * `Delete`
-    * URL's (prefixed by the module name and replace 'xyz' in the below details)
+    * URL's (prefixed by the module name and replace 'xyz' with the module name in the below details)
         * Web Routes:
             * Public
                 * View ../xyz/ [list elements] `public_list`